little-red-rover/little-red-rover/README.md

 * Documentation (contents of the `/docs` folder)
     * Creative Commons Zero v1.0 Universal

-If these terms don't fit your use case, please reach out at michael@michael-crum.com.
+If these terms don't work for you, please reach out at michael@michael-crum.com.

 ## Thanks